hanzozt/zt-builder/README.md

 ### Publish the image to Docker Hub

-1. Create a pull request targeting the `main` branch.
+1. Create a pull request targeting `main` (current major line) or a maintenance branch like `v1`.
-1. Merge the pull request to `main`.
+1. Merge the pull request.
-1. Create a meaningful release tag in GitHub that matches the regex `v[0-9]+.[0-9]+.[0-9]+`.
+1. Finalize a release by publishing a GitHub Release with a semver tag `vMAJOR.MINOR.PATCH`.
-1. The release will trigger a GitHub Action that builds and publishes the image to Docker Hub.
+1. The tag push triggers CI to build and publish the image to Docker Hub.

 ## GLIBC Compatibility